Your Body

 - I am very emotional most of the time.
 What should I do?

-- Are my baby’s movements’ okay?
+- Are my baby’s movements okay?
 What should I expect when I go to the hospital to deliver?
-Are there any injections I need to prevent getting infections in pregnancy?
+Are there any injections I need to prevent getting infections during pregnancy?

 - When I go to the bathroom it burns; I get lower-abdominal pain and dark foul-smelling urine.
 I don’t feel good.
 Please help.